-- 1. Employees may serve as jurors in accordance with State and Federal laws. - Requests for Jury Duty for the necessary temporary leave shall be made in writing to the employee's foreperson, who shall submit it to the Maintenance Manager for approval. - Employees who serve as jurors during the work year shall receive full pay, provided that any/all compensation received for such service is remitted to the District upon receipt. - 4.
-When an employee is subpoenaed to appear as a witness in a court proceeding during a normal work day on the District's behalf or as a witness in a proceeding in which the employee has no personal interest, the employee shall receive his/her regular pay for the day, provided that a copy of the subpoena is provided and any/all witness fees are surrendered to the District.
+- 1. Employees may serve as jurors in accordance with State and Federal laws. - 2.
+Requests for Jury Duty for the necessary temporary leave shall be made in writing to the employee's foreperson, who shall submit it to the Maintenance Manager for approval. - 3.
+Employees who serve as jurors during the work year shall receive full pay. - 4.
+When an employee is subpoenaed to appear as a witness in a court proceeding during a normal work day on the District's behalf or as a witness in a proceeding in which the employee has no personal interest, the employee shall receive his/her regular pay for the day, provided that a copy of the subpoena is provided to the District.
 This provision does not apply where the employee's appearance is adversarial to District interests.